irene-chvshv/hse-rpa/readme.md

 #### Algorithm

-1. User define a topic, page quantity, and email for the result email
+1. User defines a topic, number of pages, and receiver of the resulting email
-2. Robot creates links for each query page
+2. Robot creates links for each search results page
-3. Robot collects links to the article from each page
+3. Robot collects links to the articles from each page
-4. Robot scraps article's info and download source docs if available
+4. Robot scraps article's info and downloads source docs if available
-5. Robot writes all info to excel and send email
+5. Robot writes all info to excel and sends email

 #### How to use